nickbandooo/email-nuker/README.md

 # email-nuker
-this is a email bomber unlike  other email bombers u don't need your gmail email id to use this
+this is a email bomber unlike  other email bombers u don't need your Email id to use this

 ## Disclaimer